scott-good/blog/about.md

 HINT: Solution names must be lower case alphanumeric and cannot contain any special characters.

-ADDITIONAL INFO: Creating a SoFy solution will result in a custom helm chart being created for the purposes of bootstrapping the HCL Accelerate deployment in a kubernetes environment.
+<div class="extraInfo">ADDITIONAL INFO: Creating a SoFy solution will result in a custom helm chart being created for the purposes of bootstrapping the HCL Accelerate deployment in a kubernetes environment.</div>

 Click "Deploy" to create the HCL Accelerate demo environment in a SoFy sandbox.